May 3 Webinar

 On May 3, I listened in on a webinar given by EditMe.
 The topic was: Content Creation in the Middle of the Sales Funnel.

 The guest speaker was John C. Stone III.

 Essentially, there needs to be a nurturing of these leads in order to eventually convert them into prospects and later sales.
-The top of the funnel is clogged.
+But the top of the funnel is clogged.
 How does a company begin to move people down the chute?

-Building authentic content offers a lot of value.
-This helps the top of the funnel with SEO and to bring prospects in.
+So, building authentic content offers a lot of value.
+Also, this helps the top of the funnel with SEO and to bring prospects in.
 But it also helps with the middle, in order to continue to bring them toward the culmination, which is a sale.